-Progra mme Learning Outcomes Knowledge and Understanding On completion of the course students will be able to: On completion of the course students will be able to Subject Practical Skills On completion of the course students will be able to A1 Develop a contextualised approach to creative practice that is informed by conceptual understanding of the artistic and commercial dimensions of filmmaking.
+Programme Learning Outcomes Knowledge and Understanding On completion of the course students will be able to: Intellectual Skills On completion of the course students will be able to Subject Practical Skills On completion of the course students will be able to A1 Develop a contextualised approach to creative practice that is informed by conceptual understanding of the artistic and commercial dimensions of filmmaking.
 B1 Select and apply methods of creative problem solving and design thinking to address challenges both within and outside of the context of filmmaking.
-C1 Develop imaginative outcomes in the context of film post production practice, and apply methods of experimentation and risk-taking to advance the pursuit of an individual creative voice.
+C1 Develop imaginative outcomes in the context of film production practice, and apply methods of experimentation and risk-taking to advance the pursuit of an individual creative voice.
 A2 Demonstrate a systematic understanding of the intentions and features of storytelling in filmmaking across a range of formats, genres, and treatments.
 B2 Take responsibility for your own learning and development using reflection and feedback to analyse personal capacities and plan actions with resilience and criticality.
-C2 Apply a systematic approach to the selection and application of film post production techniques for crafting and refining story.
-A3 Apply a systematic approach to building an informed understanding of film audiences and the post production techniques used to engage various viewer demographics and dynamics. В3 Select and apply methods of research and critical analysis in filmmaking to acquire, interpret, and communicate knowledge.
-C3 Select and apply workflows used by film post production professionals to realise and deliver a creative concept.
+C2 Apply a systematic approach to the selection and application of structures, techniques, and documentation used in film production to develop a story.
+A3 Apply a systematic approach to building an informed understanding of film audiences and the production techniques used to engage various viewer demographics and dynamics.
+B3 Select and apply methods of research and critical analysis in filmmaking to acquire, interpret, and communicate knowledge.
+C3 Select and apply workflows and production management strategies in filmmaking as required to plan and develop a creative concept.
 A4 Identify and evaluate the characteristics and expectations of the film and television industry and the professional skills needed to pursue opportunities within it.
-B4 Demonstrate awareness of personal responsibility and professional practice when navigating the legal, ethical, and regulatory dimensions of film post production.
-C4 Select and apply film post production equipment and software as required to realise and deliver a creative concept.
+B4 Demonstrate awareness of personal responsibility and professional practice when navigating the legal, ethical, and regulatory dimensions of film production.
+C4 Select and apply film production equipment and software as required to plan and develop a creative concept.